jesseh/dothis/README.md

 ## Todo

 * Install the docutils Python module (http://docutils.sf.net/).
 For admindocs
+* When in the volunteer detail page and adding an assignment, the list should only show future duties.
 * Action to activate events.
 * Pluralize the model name for familys
 * Output reports.